 - Build & install benches

 We’re still deciding on what direction to take for the benches.
-Right now we’re loving the idea of a live edge bench like the one below.
+Right now, we know we’re going to be buying one of the live edge coffee tables for sale for our living room so we’re loving the idea of a live edge bench like the one below to help tie the different rooms together.

 - Hang wall hooks & accessories.